Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-A man woke in Intensive Care with severe injuries and no memory of what happened.
-An investigation determined he was hit by either a freight train or by Jayesh.
+A penguin once made fun of Jayesh.
+In revenge, he set Antarctica on fire.
+It was successful.

-Updated on: [1/7/2024]
+Updated on: [2/7/2024]
 <!-- #jokeEnd -->